McKennie’s landmark goal helps Juve snatch 2-1 win v Torino

-MILAN (AP) — Weston McKennie became the first American player to score for Juventus as his side came from behind to beat city rival Torino 2-1 in Serie A on Saturday.
+MILAN (AP) — Weston McKennie became the first American player to score for Juventus as his side rallied to beat city rival Torino 2-1 in Serie A on Saturday.

-Leonardo Bonucci netted the winner with a minute remaining in the derby match after McKennie headed in the equalizer 12 minutes from time to cancel out Nicolas Nkoulou’s early opener.
+Leonardo Bonucci netted the winner in Turin with a minute remaining in the derby match after McKennie headed in the equalizer 12 minutes from time to cancel out Nicolas Nkoulou’s early opener.

-Juventus moved second, a point above Inter Milan which hosts Bologna later.
-The Bianconeri are bidding for a record-extending 10th straight Serie A title but are three points behind leader AC Milan ahead of the Rossoneri’s match at Sampdoria on Sunday.
+“I wanted to give my all for the team because I always think about the team above all,” McKennie said.
+“As for my goal, I like to get into the box, which is what I did and it paid off.

+“(Juan) Cuadrado and I aren’t that similar as players, but we have a fantastic understanding.”

 Torino remained in the relegation zone, two points from safety, with only six points from its first 10 matches.